 In the Open URL dialog that opens, type the URL address of the web page or choose a previously opened URL from the list.

-Select the image file in the Project tool window, and choose from the context menu of the selection or press F4.
+Select the image file in the Project tool window and press F4.

-Alternatively, position the caret at the reference to the image in the editor, and choosefrom the context menu or press Ctrl+B
+Alternatively, position the caret at the reference to the image in the editor and press Ctrl+B

-In the editor, select the code block to be extracted and chooseon the main menu or from the context menu of the selection.
+In the editor, select the code block to be extracted and choosefrom the main menu or from the context menu of the selection.

 In the Extract Include File dialog that opens, specify the name of the include file without the extension and the directory to store it in.
 You can accept the predefined directory or select another one.